-Forest ecology and resources
+Forest ecology and resources 2023-24

-Run by School of Natural Sciences
+School Of Natural Sciences

 The core component of the syllabus focuses on: forest ecology, forest biodiversity and its assessment (ranging from practical tree species identification to analysis and interpretation of inventory data); quantitative forest ecological survey and inventory (covering its purposes, sampling issues, and selection of field measures); forest regeneration and resilience; monitoring changes in forest structure and composition, prediction and modelling.
 Consideration is given to the identification of factors controlling forest condition and dynamics and the respective roles of structured comparisons and experiments.

 To address this the module will cover general principles relevant across a wide range of biomes.
 For the first half of the syllabus and the three practicals run by JRH (forest ecology) the focus will be primarily on natural forests with high biodiversity, which are dominated by natural dynamic processes.
 It starts with a brief overview of ecological theory and knowledge applied to forests is then provided, with emphasis on landscape ecology, forest dynamics, ecological diversity of tree species, the ecological basis of silviculture, and the maintenance of biodiversity.
 This is followed by an overview of Welsh woodlands and their ecology as the context for the setting of the field practicals.
 Then the focus is on the methods used to assess plant biodiversity, stand structure and dynamics, and analyse and interpret the resulting data.
 It is designed as a specialist module for which students will require knowledge of plant population and community ecology (from previous study or preparatory reading).
 Because of the limit of available time the module gives minimal coverage of ecological theory, natural history, animals or UK-specific methodologies.
 The module is dominated by practical sessions and there is a strong emphasis on “learning by doing”.